Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 Where and when…

-Tonight Vega is in the constellation of Lyra climbing in the east after dark.
-It is still high in the south west sky by daybreak.
+Tonight Vega is in the constellation of Lyra high in the south after dark.
+It sinks low to the north west by daybreak.

 Coordinates for Vega RA 18h, 37m, 21s / DEC 38, 47′, 43″